weliem/bluez_inc/README.md

 }
 ```

 Like all BLE operations, reading and writing are **asynchronous** operations.
 So you issue them and they will complete immediately, but you then have to wait for the result to come in on a callback.
-You register your callback by calling `binc_device_set_read_char_callback(device, &on_read)`.
+You register your callback by calling `binc_device_set_read_char_cb(device, &on_read)`.

 ```c
 void on_read(Characteristic *characteristic, GByteArray *byteArray, GError *error) {